Key Takeaways

 How can therapy help my child build self-care skills when nothing else seems to work?

 Therapy focuses on your child’s unique strengths and needs to build self-care skills in a manageable and fun way.
-With patience and consistent support, your child can progress toward independence, even if it feels challenging.
+Your child can progress toward independence with patience and consistent support, even if it feels challenging.

 Conclusion